hideakitai/ArtNet/util/ArxContainer/README.md

 ## Supported Boards

-This library is currently enabled only if you use following architecture.
+`arx` version of containers are enabled only if you use following architecture.
-Please use C++ Standard Template Library for other boards.
+In other borads, `arx` version is disabled and standard libraries (`std` version) will be imported (because they can use them).

 - AVR (Uno, Nano, Mega, etc.)
 - MEGAAVR (Uno WiFi, Nano Ecery, etc.)
 - SAM (Due)
-- SAMD (Zero, MKR, M0, etc.)
-- SPRESENSE

 ## Usage